lus/dgc/README.md

         // The correct usage of the command
         Usage: "hey",

+        // An example how to use the command
+        Example: "hey",

         // Commands may have flags.
 They will be used for middleware selection and can also be used for grouping
         Flags: []string{
             "greeting",